andrevidela/Research-report/Thesis/index.md

 > hole : if b then Int else String
 ```

 This information does not tell us what value we can use.
 However it informs us that the type of the value _depends on the value of `b`_ .
-Therefore, pattern matching [^5] on `b` might give us more insight.
+Therefore, pattern matching on `b` might give us more insight.
+It is worth noting that Idris has an interactive mode that allows the pattern matching to be done automatically by hitting a simple key stroke which will generate the code in the snippet automatically.
+This won’t be showcased here, as it is not an Idris development tutorial, but this approach has already been put to use and proven effective in other programming languages with proof-assistant features\cite{tdd}\cite{agda_interactive}.
+Back to the example:

 ```haskell
 intOrString : (b : Bool) -> if b then Int else String